 Glassnode

-Glassnode specializes in a vast range of on-chain indicators, focusing on the Bitcoin network.
-It supports over 200 assets, accumulating data for more than a decade.
-This data is organized into 200+ metrics, offering insights into market dynamics and patterns.
+Glassnode specializes in a broad range of on-chain indicators with a strong focus on the Bitcoin network.
+It tracks over 200 assets and has been accumulating data for more than a decade.
+That depth of history, organized across 200-plus metrics, makes it an invaluable resource for understanding long-term market dynamics and identifying patterns that shorter-term tools simply can’t surface.

 CryptoQuant